 - Pure Sense Leather Conditioner & Cleaner – paraben-free, triclosan-free, naturally fragranced, and Leaping Bunny–certified.

-- For a leather conditioner, try Beehive Naturals made with beeswax and natural oils, packaged in a tin.
+- For a leather conditioner, try Beehive Naturals, made with beeswax and natural oils, packaged in a tin.

 I haven’t found any plastic-free leather cleaner options.